eolwral/OSMonitor/README.md

 - Italian - Thanks to Gabriele Zappi
 - German - Thanks to Benko111@XDA
 - Russian - Thanks to equeim
+- Spanish  - Thanks to xphnx
+- Hungarian - Thanks to Zsigmond
+- Serbian - Thanks to pejakm
 - English
 - Chinese